 The sole reason I moved here is to save money.
 I wanted to find a place to live with a low cost of living to help me achieve my FIRE goals.
 When a great job opportunity opened up in rural Pennsylvania, I jumped on it.

 Home prices in my area average $100k.
 I was able to buy a fixer-upper for half of that.
-I bought the home in cash and basically eliminated most people’s number one cost.
-Of course, most people can’t afford to drop 50K on a home, but they could probably afford a 100K mortgage far easier than they could afford a mortgage or even rent in larger cities.
+I purchased the home with cash and eliminated most people’s number one cost.
+Of course, most people can’t afford to drop 50K on a home, but a 100K mortgage is more manageable than a mortgage or even rent in larger cities.

-And the great thing about these nearby places is that most of them are locally owned!
+And the great thing about these nearby places is that most are locally owned!
 The pizza shop across the street isn’t a Dominos or a Pizza Hut.
 It’s a small business owned by a member of the community.
 The restaurant isn’t Applebee’s or Olive Garden; it’s also a local small business.
 Even the grocery store is a Pennsylvania company rather than a national company.
 Knowing I’m putting money directly into the local economy every time I go to one of these places is excellent.

 However, you should know that this isn’t always the case.
 Some small towns near me have been hit hard by the opioid epidemic.
 Homes are falling apart, and crime is rampant.
 If you are considering moving to a small town to escape the crime of the big city, do your homework.
 Make sure the town you move to has a thriving main street and isn’t falling apart.